lekhrajdinkar/solution-engineer/01_aws/04_network/03_VPC-1-start.md

 ### 3.3 Network ACL
 - stateless
-- Inbound + outbound rule
+- Inbound + outbound rule (with weight/priority)
+- Does not execute all, once executed matching high priority rule

 ### 3.4 Route table
 - vpc - associated with main-rtb